SpecBranch: Speculative Decoding via Hybrid Drafting and Rollback-Aware Branch Parallelism: SpecBranch: Hybrid Drafting and Rollback-Aware Branch Parallelism

 in which $k$ is adaptively controlled and scales inversely with $x_b$'s confidence $q(x_b)$.
 Lower confidence in $x_b$ indicates a lower acceptance rate~\cite{du2024glide}, thus spawning more branches to help SD hedge against likely rejections.
 Each branch $x_b^i \in \mathcal{B}$ generates subsequent tokens independently using the shared KV-Cache of the prefix $\mathbf{X}_{1:b-1}$ and branch token $x_b^i$ to avoid redundant computation.:

 The maximum draft length per branch is constrained by the draft/target model speed ratio $c$, ensuring simultaneous verification and drafting to eliminate pipeline bubbles.

-\textbf{Branch Verification} \quad During token drafting, the target model $M_p$ concurrently verifies $\mathbf{X}_{1:b-1}$ using the $\text{Match}(p(x_i|\mathbf{X}_{1:i-1}), q(x_i|\mathbf{X}_{1:i-1})) $ (Section~\ref{sec:pre}).
+\textbf{Branch Verification} \quad During token drafting, the target model $M_p$ concurrently verifies the last round tokens $\mathbf{X}_{1:b-1}$ using $\text{Match}(p(x_i|\mathbf{X}_{1:i-1}), q(x_i|\mathbf{X}_{1:i-1})) $ (Section~\ref{sec:pre}).
 If any token $x_i$ is rejected, all subsequent tokens are discarded, and the target model resamples a new token, back to the draft stage.
 Unlike vanilla SD, if all tokens in $\mathbf{X}_{1:b-1}$ are accepted, we do not need to resample a new token.
-Instead, we verify the acceptance of $x_b$ using $p(x_b)$, treating $x_b$ as a new token sampled by the target model.
+Instead, we verify the branch point $x_b$ using $p(x_b)$ derived from $x_{b-1}$, apply branch speculative sampling algorithm to sample or adjust the distribution (details in Algorithm ~\ref{alg:bss}), consistent with ~\citep{li2024eagle,miao2024specinfer}, ensuring that the distribution of the output branch point aligns with the target LLM.
 The branch point verification is formalized as:

-Here, $\mathcal{V}$ represents the branch where the draft model's confidence $q(x_b^k)$ aligns with $M_p$'s probability distribution.
-We then select the optimal branch $x_b^\ast$ based on the maximum logits from the target model, discarding all non-selected branches and their associated KV-Cache.
-This ensures that the selected branches are both having high probability and are well-calibrated with the target model $M_p$.
-Unlike tree-based methods that spawn branches at every token (expensive KV-Cache growth)~\cite{miao2024specinfer}, SpecBranch limits branching to uncertainty points identified by H-RAD and avoids the need for complex tree attention verification.
+Here, $\mathcal{V}$ represents the accepted branch point or resampled token after verification.
+If $\exists$ $x_b^i \in \mathcal{V}$, we then remain the corresponding branch, discarding all non-selected branches and their associated KV-Cache.
+Unlike tree-based methods that spawn branches at every token (expensive KV-Cache growth)~\citep{miao2024specinfer}, SpecBranch limits branching to uncertainty points identified by H-RAD and avoids the need for complex tree attention verification.
 We provide more details in Appendix~\ref{sec:appendix_future2}.